 The Community and the Church

-One of the biggest difficulties to overcome in the church is the idea that salvation and our relationship with God is purely an individual experience.
-While there are individual aspects to it, faith and the Christian experience do not happen outside of community.
-Any theology for community organizing needs its foundation in a more communal faith.
+One of the biggest difficulties to overcome in the church is the idea that salvation and our relationship with God are purely individual experiences.
+While there are individual aspects to them, faith and the Christian experience do not happen outside of community.
+Any theology for community organizing needs its foundation in a communal faith.

-This then, begs the question, how does the church see itself in relation to the city or community it is in.
+This then, begs the question, “How does the church see itself in relation to the city or community it is in?”
 Robert Linthicum (1991) says there are three postures a church can take.
-The first, which we’ve already discussed to be inadequate for the people of God is the church in the city (1991, pp. 21-2).
+The first is the church in the city, which we have already concluded is inadequate for the people of God (1991, pp. 21-2).
 There is little to no attachment to the location of the church meeting.
 It simply happens to meet in that place.
 No shared identity or commonality is derived.
 The second posture is the church to the city (1991, pp. 22-3).
 This typically looks like the church trying to address all the social ills of the community on its own, without input from the community itself.
 The church sees itself, not Jesus, as the savior of that community and usually ends up burning out on the work.
 The third posture is the church with the city (1991, pp. 23-4).
 This is the best posture to take, as it aligns the church and the community in a shared identity.
 They are each a part of the other, supporting one another.
-In this position, the church does not try to solve all the problems of the community, but they work together to come up with solutions that the community can implement.
-This third option is community organizing at it’s finest, and the one that Linthicum suggests as best for churches.
+In this position, the church does not try to solve all the problems of the community, but the church and community work together to come up with solutions that the community can implement.
+This third option is community organizing at its finest, and the one that Linthicum suggests as best for churches.

 The People of God

-First, let’s look at the story of the people of God throughout the Bible.
-The exodus story, of the Hebrew people leaving of Egypt, is the story that all the rest point back.
+First, let us look at the story of the people of God throughout the Bible.
+The exodus story of the Hebrew people leaving Egypt, is the story that all the rest point back to.
 It is a story of God saving his people from oppression.
-Again, we see a similar story when they are in exile in Babylon, being called to seek the city’s flourishing (Jeremiah 29:7).
+Again, we see a similar story when they are in exile in Babylon, being called to seek the city’s peace and prosperity (Jeremiah 29:7, NIV).
 However, they are too live in a strikingly different way than the Babylonians, with the most famous example of that being Daniel.
-As Dennis Jacobsen, a pastor and community organizer in Milwaukee, WI, sees faithful Christianity as always resisting the Babylon of that day.
-“To come out of Babylon is to live a constant state of resistance to classism, racism, and militarism” (Jacobsen, 2001, p.
+Dennis Jacobsen, a pastor and community organizer in Milwaukee, WI, sees faithful Christianity as always resisting the Babylon of that day.
+“To come out of Babylon is to live in a constant state of resistance to classism, racism, and militarism” (Jacobsen, 2001, p.
 5).
 It is not merely to follow a list of prescribed and prohibited personal actions, but to resist the pieces of society that oppress and to pursue the shalom of the city.